Should My Bilingual Family Drop a Language? 6 Reasons To Quit

 Why your bilingual family might want to drop a language

-Some families can troubleshoot challenges, but others may not have the bandwidth for this.
-While encouraging bilingualism is important, we also need to respect that each family has different circumstances and relationships.
+Some families can troubleshoot challenges, but others may not have the bandwidth.
+While encouraging bilingualism is important, we must also respect that each family has different circumstances and relationships.

 You may need time to grieve the loss.
 And you also deserve the grace to explore a new path that better suits your family.